 Locate, identify, and protect existing utilities to remain and previously installed utilities that may be damaged by construction operations.

+The routing of existing underground utilities, conduit and piping shall be located using “Ground Penetrating Radar (GPR)” detection.

 Notify Contracting Officer, municipality, and utility company immediately of utilities, not indicated on Drawings, encountered.

 Maintain existing utilities, active utilities, and drainage systems in operating condition.